softworkz/embyuserwiki/Synology-:-How-to-Send-us-Support-Logs.md

-## Synology : How to Send us Support Logs

 If requested by support to send your log files, you can do so by following this procedure:-

 * SSH to your Synology NAS and login as 'admin'.